pivotal/docs-tap/install-gitops/reference.hbs.md

 # Tanzu GitOps RI Reference Documentation

-The following diagrams shows you the components that are installed as part of Tanzu GitOps Reference Implememtation (RI) and how they work together to automate the installation of Tanzu Application Platform (commonly known as TAP):
+The following diagrams shows you the components that are installed as part of Tanzu GitOps Reference Implementation (RI) and how they work together to automate the installation of Tanzu Application Platform (commonly known as TAP):

 SOPS